alexthehaszard/spongebob-ifier/README.md

 2. clone the repo on to your local machine

-3. cd into the server folder and run command "deno run --allow-web index.ts"
+3. cd into the server folder and run command "deno run --allow-net index.ts"

 2: client